Junior Systems Administrator Salary

 Popular Skills for Junior Systems Administrator

 Survey takers working as Junior Systems Administrators report using a large range of professional skills.
-Most notably, facility with Help Desk / Desktop Support, Windows Server 2012 R2, and Network Support are correlated to pay that is significantly above average, leading to increases of 43 percent, 18 percent, and 9 percent, respectively.
+Most notably, facility with Help Desk / Desktop Support, Windows Server 2012 R2, and Windows PowerShell are correlated to pay that is significantly above average, leading to increases of 43 percent, 18 percent, and 10 percent, respectively.
 Those listing Information Technology Support as a skill should be prepared for drastically lower pay.
-Windows 2003 Server and Windows Support also typically command lower compensation.
+Windows 2003 Server and Network Management / Administration also typically command lower compensation.
 Most people familiar with Microsoft Active Directory also know Network Management / Administration.

 Related Job Salaries